engineervix/kooha-rpm/README.md

 ## How it works

-- GitHub Actions checks for new Kooha releases every 12 hours
+- GitHub Actions checks for new Kooha releases every week
 - When a new release is detected, it:
   1. Updates the version tracking
   2. Builds new RPM packages